 - Due to the COVID-19 crisis, it is unclear when the social anxiety and public speaking anxiety groups will resume.

 2 times a week for 4 weeks.
 Contact us for options available for intensive courses over a shorter time period.

 Location & Times

-$650 for 8 sessions, Medicare rebates apply if you do a mental health care plan AND GET A SEPARATE REFERRAL LETTER STATING INDIVIDUAL AND GROUP THERAPY.
+Medicare rebates apply if you do a mental health care plan and GET A SEPARATE REFERRAL LETTER STATING 1 INDIVIDUAL AND 5 GROUP SESSIONS

-Concession price available for those on a low-income healthcare concession card.
+Concession prices are available for those on a low-income healthcare concession card.

 Catherine Madigan is a clinical psychologist who is based in Hawthorn, Victoria.
-She offers individual and group sessions as proven forms as social anxiety treatments.
-Call now on 03 9819 3671 or 0429 88 3671
+She offers individual and group sessions as proven forms of social anxiety treatment.
+Call now on 0429 88 3671